off-by-some/contrakit/docs/paper/A Mathematical Theory of Contradiction.md

 This shouldn't be confused with a proposal to replace Shannon entropy or Bayesian methods.
 Instead, $K(P)$ *completes* the picture by measuring a complementary aspect of information: the structural cost of reconciling incompatible but valid perspectives.

-Together, entropy and $K(P)$ provide a two-dimensional accounting of information complexity—both the uncertainty within frameworks and the impossibility of unifying them.
+Together, we establish that entropy and $K(P)$ provide a two-dimensional accounting of information complexity—both the uncertainty within frameworks and the impossibility of unifying them.
 The mathematics builds on established information theory, extending it to handle situations where no single "ground truth" model exists.
-While the phenomenon appears prominently in quantum mechanics, it's fundamentally informational rather than quantum—arising whenever data models must account for incompatible contexts.
+We examine this extension carefully.
+While the phenomenon manifests in quantum mechanics, it's fundamentally informational rather than quantum—arising whenever data models must account for incompatible contexts.
+Formally, this distinction matters.

 When one story won’t fit, we measure the seam.